-State television: Kuwaiti ruler Sheikh Sabah has died at 91
+Kuwait ruler, longtime diplomat Sheikh Sabah, dies at age 91

 “We believe that wisdom will prevail,” Sheikh Sabah once said.

 A longtime widower, Sheikh Sabah lived for years in a palace known as Dar Salwa, which was named after his daughter Salwa, who died of cancer in 2002.
-He is survived by two sons.
+He is survived by three sons.

 Associated Press writer Isabel DeBre in Dubai, United Arab Emirates, contributed to this report.